FumingYang-Felix/FumingYang-Felix.github.io/_pages/about.md

 ## Research Interests

-My research interests center on using **AI/ML methods to build high-throughput imaging pipelines** and on understanding how to extract **biological insights from large brain datasets**, while letting those insights, in turn, **inform advances in AI/ML**.
+My research interests center on using AI/ML methods to build high-throughput imaging pipelines and on understanding how to extract biological insights from large brain datasets, while letting those insights, in turn, inform advances in AI/ML.

 ## Current Work

-I'm currently leading data-acquisition efforts at an electron microscopy facility at Harvard as part of **High-throughput Integrative Mouse Connectomics (HI-MC)** project, a collaboration across **Harvard, Princeton, Google, MIT, the Allen Institute, Cambridge University, and Johns Hopkins University**.
-We're aiming to reconstruct **10 mm³** of adult mouse cortex at nanometer resolution (~20PB).
+I'm currently leading data-acquisition efforts at an electron microscopy facility at Harvard as part of High-throughput Integrative Mouse Connectomics (HI-MC) project, a collaboration across Harvard, Princeton, Google, MIT, the Allen Institute, Cambridge University, and Johns Hopkins University.
+We're aiming to reconstruct 10 mm³ of adult mouse cortex at nanometer resolution (~20PB).
 I build, operate and optimize the imaging pipeline, develop high-throughput quality-control workflows, and perform downstream analysis.
-The pipeline combines a custom tissue mill with a **91-beam** scanning electron microscope (Zeiss MultiSEM) for automated, record-speed imaging of large neural volumes.
+The pipeline combines a custom tissue mill with a 91-beam scanning electron microscope (Zeiss MultiSEM) for automated, record-speed imaging of large neural volumes.